Jeannette City School District

 The Jeannette City School District is a small urban school district in Southwestern Pennsylvania.
 It is located in Westmoreland County and is surrounded by the Penn-Trafford and Hempfield Area School Districts.
-The district consists of two schools, McKee Elementary School (PK-6) and the Jeannette Junior-Senior High School (7-12).
+The district consists of two schools, McKee Elementary School (PK-6) and Jeannette Junior-Senior High School that serves grades 7-12 and about 400 students.

+High school sports trams conpete in the Western Pennsylvania Interscholastic Athletic League (WPIAL).
+In 2010 the girls basketball tr won a WPIAL championship.
+In 2024 the boys basketball team won a WPIAL championship.